Gigas002/software-and-services/README.md

 ## Android

+AS the name implies, the whole section is about android apps or android emulation

 - !LINUX! [anbox](https://github.com/anbox/anbox) -- a container-based approach to boot a full Android system on a regular GNU/Linux system
 - !LINUX! [waydroid](https://github.com/waydroid/waydroid) -- analogue of **anbox**, uses `wayland`
-- !ANDROID!
-[LineageOS](https://github.com/LineageOS/android) -- a free and open-source operating system for various devices, based on the Android mobile platform
+- [LineageOS](https://github.com/LineageOS/android) -- a free and open-source operating system for various devices, based on the Android mobile platform
-- !ANDROID!
-[GrapheneOS](https://github.com/GrapheneOS) -- build with security and privacy in mind fork of android.
+- [GrapheneOS](https://github.com/GrapheneOS) -- build with security and privacy in mind fork of android.
 Currently supports only Google Pixel devices
-- !ANDROID!
-[DivestOS](https://github.com/Divested-Mobile/DivestOS-Build) -- a soft-fork of LineageOS.
+- [DivestOS](https://github.com/Divested-Mobile/DivestOS-Build) -- a soft-fork of LineageOS.
 DivestOS inherits many supported devices from LineageOS.
 It has signed builds, making it possible to have verified boot on some non-Pixel devices
+- [Aegis](https://github.com/beemdevelopment/Aegis) -- a free, secure and open source app for Android to manage your 2-step verification tokens
+- [GmsCore](https://github.com/microg/GmsCore) -- free implementation of Google Play Services
+- [Magisk](https://github.com/topjohnwu/Magisk) -- a suite of open source software for customizing Android
+- [K-9](https://github.com/thundernest/k-9) -- Open Source Email App for Android
+- [AdAway](https://github.com/AdAway/AdAway) -- a free and open source ad blocker for Android
+- [AuroraStore](https://gitlab.com/AuroraOSS/AuroraStore) -- an unofficial FOSS client to Google Play with an elegant design and privacy
+- [FDroid](https://github.com/f-droid/fdroidclient) -- Free Software repository system for Android
+- [LoliSnatcher](https://github.com/NO-ob/LoliSnatcher_Droid) -- a booru client with support for batch downloading
+- [mpv-android](https://github.com/mpv-android/mpv-android) -- a video player for Android based on libmpv
+- [Pix-EzViewer](https://github.com/ultranity/Pix-EzViewer) -- a third-party Pixiv Android client with modern design and many other enhancements

 ## Database stuff